sirioq/sirioq.github.io/_posts/2016-05-06-The-Perfect-Maths-Problem.md

 times as many animals as I." "Well, I'll go better than that," said Jakes to Durrant; "I'll give you four cows for a horse, and then you'll have six times as many animals as I've got here."

-No doubt this was a very primitive way of bartering animals, but it is an interest
+No doubt this was a very primitive way of bartering animals, but it is an interesting little puzzle to discover just how many animals Jakes, Hodge, and Durrant must have taken to the cattle market. *

 Others require some trick or  word play which, to my mind, removes any satisfaction in solving them.*